 Student Disability Services provides academic and/or environmental accommodations and services for students with disabilities.
 The law defines a disability as a physical or mental impairment that substantially limits one or more major life activity.
 Impairments include: attention deficit disorder, chronic medical conditions, learning disabilities, neurological disorders, orthopedic impairments, psychological disorders, sensory impairments (hearing/vision), and traumatic brain injury.
 Major life activities include: breathing, caring for oneself, hearing, learning, performing manual tasks, seeing, speaking, walking, and working.

 Students requesting accommodations or services due to a permanent or temporary disability must register with Student Disability Services.
 In order to qualify for disability services, please follow the steps below:

-- Complete and submit the Request for Disability Services and Accommodations Form (see Forms and On-Line Requests).
+- Complete and submit the Disability Self-Disclosure and Request for Access Accommodations Form (see Forms and On-Line Requests).